Cookie Notice

 What is the exchange rate between the USD and VND?

 When you're looking at the exchange rate between the US Dollar (USD) and the Vietnamese Dong (VND), it's important to understand that there isn't a single universal rate.
 The rate you see will depend heavily on where you're looking and who you're transacting with.
 The most accurate and unbiased rate is the mid-market rate, sometimes called the interbank rate.
 This is the midpoint between the buy and sell rates on the global currency markets, and it's what banks and large financial institutions use when trading among themselves.
-You can typically find this rate on financial news sites like Reuters, Bloomberg, or by using online currency converters like Google's or Xe.com.
-As of my last update, the USD to VND mid-market rate is generally in the range of 1 USD = 24,000 to 25,000 VND, but this fluctuates constantly throughout the day based on market dynamics.
+You can typically find this rate on financial news sites like Reuters or Bloomberg, or by using online currency converters like Google or [Wise](https://wise.com/gb/currency-converter/usd-to-vnd-rate).
+As of <i>late October 2024</i>, the USD to VND mid-market rate resides near the <i>1 USD = 25,250 to 25,350 VND</i> range.
+This follows a period of record highs earlier in the year when the rate surpassed 25,450 VND due to a strong dollar and domestic gold price fluctuations in Vietnam.
 However, when you actually send money from the US to Vietnam, whether through a bank or a money transfer service, you will rarely get the mid-market rate.
 Instead, these providers will offer you a retail exchange rate.
 This retail rate will have a markup, or a margin, built into it.
 This markup is essentially how the provider makes money on the currency exchange.
-For example, if the mid-market rate is 1 USD = 24,500 VND, a provider might offer you 1 USD = 24,200 VND.
-The difference of 300 VND per dollar is their profit margin.
+For example, if the mid-market rate is 1 USD = 25,300 VND, a provider might offer you 1 USD = 24,800 VND.
+The difference is their profit margin.
 The size of this markup can vary significantly between different providers.
-Traditional banks often have higher markups, sometimes 2-5% or even more, compared to specialized fintech platforms like Wise (formerly TransferWise), Remitly, or WorldRemit, which tend to offer rates much closer to the mid-market rate, often with markups below 1%.
-Some providers might advertise "zero fees" but then compensate by offering a less favorable exchange rate.
-Others might charge a transparent fee but give you a better exchange rate.
+Traditional banks often have higher markups, sometimes 2–5% or even more, compared to specialized fintech platforms like [Wise](https://wise.com/gb/currency-converter/usd-to-vnd-rate), Remitly, or Western Union, which tend to offer rates closer to the mid-market rate.
+Wise, for instance, uses the real mid-market rate and charges a transparent upfront fee (currently around $7.44 USD for a $1,000 transfer).
+Other providers might advertise "zero fees" but then compensate by offering a less favorable exchange rate with a hidden markup that can cost you more than a flat fee would.
 It's crucial to compare both the stated fees and the actual exchange rate offered by different services to determine the true cost of your transfer.
-Always look at the total amount your recipient will receive in VND, not just the USD amount you send or the advertised exchange rate.
-Many services now provide a "guaranteed rate" or "rate lock" feature, meaning that once you initiate the transfer, the exchange rate you see is the one your recipient will get, provided the funds are sent within a specified timeframe, typically 24-48 hours.
+Always look at the total amount your recipient will receive in VND—for example, a $1,000 USD transfer at currently available competitive rates (via services like Remitly or Wise) yields approximately <i>25,100,000 to 25,300,000 VND</i> depending on the speed of delivery.
+Many services provide a "guaranteed rate" or "rate lock" feature, meaning that once you initiate the transfer, the exchange rate you see is the one your recipient will get, provided the funds are sent within a specified timeframe (typically 24–48 hours).
 This protects you from rate fluctuations during the processing period.
 Finally, remember that exchange rates are dynamic.
-They change second by second throughout the trading day due to economic news, geopolitical events, interest rate expectations, and market sentiment.
-The rate you see now may be different in an hour, tomorrow, or next week.
+They change second by second throughout the trading day due to economic news, geopolitical events, interest rate decisions by the Federal Reserve, and the State Bank of Vietnam's management of its daily reference rate.
+In 2024, the VND has faced pressure from a widening interest rate gap between the US and Vietnam, making it even more important to check rates in real-time.
 For the most current and accurate retail exchange rate for your specific transfer, you should always check directly with the bank or money transfer service you plan to use at the time you are ready to initiate the transaction.

-United States0 views12/11/2025
+United States1 views12/11/2025

 How much does Western Union charge for sending money to the Philippines?